kerta1n/tank-convert/README.md

 If you run into "downgrade failure", comment out the if loop, lines 114-116 under amonet/modules/main.py and try again.

-If you run into not being able to reboot into Fastboot, follow these instructions (use the preincluded gpt folder): https://forum.xda-developers.com/t/unlock-root-twrp-unbrick-fire-tv-stick-2nd-gen-tank.3907002/post-79056952
+If you run into not being able to reboot into Fastboot, follow these instructions (use the preincluded gpt folder) https://forum.xda-developers.com/t/unlock-root-twrp-unbrick-fire-tv-stick-2nd-gen-tank.3907002/post-79056952

 If you have run the gpt fix multiple times and are sure your short was placed correctly, try re-trying the exploit without the gpt fix (re-clone this repo and try again basically)